 Intent

-At Chatham Nursery we intend that our curriculum educates all children to become confident, curious, resourceful, determined, independent thinkers who are able to form meaningful relationships and make a positive contribution to the nursery community and beyond.
-We recognize that children’s wellbeing is crucial to a child’s ability to access new learning.
+Our curriculum in Little Acorns is carefully designed and sequenced to ensure that all our children can become confident, curious, resourceful, determined, independent thinkers who are able to form meaningful relationships and make a positive contribution to the nursery community and beyond.
+We recognise that children’s wellbeing is crucial to a child’s ability to access new learning.
 The curriculum embraces and celebrates diversity and supports the pupils’ spiritual, moral, social and cultural development.

 What is curriculum?